Blaine Higgs: Economic policy

 In 2019, Higgs began repealing several financial assistance programs for New Brunswick students attending post-secondary institutions.
 His party deemed programs such as the Timely Completion Benefit, established in May 2009, to be "very costly".
 The Progressive Conservative Party of New Brunswick believed redistributing the funds allocated to this program through a tuition tax credit was a "better" way to reach more students.
 This move, along with the removal of the Free Tuition Program, were highly criticized by students across the province, with some emphasizing that there is no longer any incentive to remain in New Brunswick to work or study.

 In 2020, Higgs opted out of a federal program to fund public transit in New Brunswick, as he "misunderstood details" of the federal program designed to rescue municipal transit services.
 Higgs claimed multiple times that the funding was for capital projects, but according to a government backgrounder on the agreement, that specific program was meant to address the operating deficits and revenue shortfalls caused by the pandemic.
 Higgs also claimed that the program was only for larger provinces, stating, "that was a specific request for infrastructure funding for subways and for systems in Toronto and Montreal and BC — for the big cities."
 Documents later showed that Saskatchewan, Manitoba and Nova Scotia have received a combined $57.1 million from Ottawa's "Safe Restart" public transit aid program.
 New Brunswick asked for and received $0.

+In 2022, CBC News and Radio-Canada published an article described how J. D. Irving used a captive insurance company based in Bermuda to insure its vessels, which allowed it to accrue $13.4 million in untaxed profits over a thirty-year period from 1973 to 2001.
+Use of captive insurance strategies is legal and common among multinational companies.
+Higgs responded to the news at the legislature by stating that he would not make modifications to provincial policies, stating that "because the tax strategies used by the companies were legal, there are no grounds for banning them from receiving government grants, loans or other subsidies."